rhn/timer/README.md

 Functionality
 -------------

-You can start a timer and resume it.
+- Starting a timer and resume it.
+- Displaying a table of previous timers in this session.
+- Saving the currently visible entries to a local database

 Requirements
 ------------